Top Tips

 Take a short trip close to home before your main holiday each year so any problems can be fixed before you leave on your main holiday.

 Save 35ml plastic film canisters.
-They are great for all kinds of things on the move, for example salt & pepper, tablets, sewing kit etc.
+They are great for all kinds of things on the move, for example, salt & pepper, tablets, a sewing kit, etc.

-Always part fill your water container before you leave home and then when you get to your site you already have water for a cup of tea!
+Always fill your water container before you leave home, and then when you get to your site, you already have water for a cup of tea!

 Rather than looking down or being negative about a neighboring camper's or caravanner's approach to how they wish to "set up camp", be a little more open-minded about it.
 You may just appreciate an aspect of it a little more yourself, especially when your goal is surely the same - enjoying a little extra freedom and having a bit of fun too!